-The lesser-known cousin of Cape Le Grand National Park, Fitzgerald River National Park, is listed as a UNESCO (United Nations Educational, Scientific and Cultural Organisation) Biosphere Reserve.
-Here, you can experience the stunning vistas by taking winding scenic drives on sealed and unsealed roads, strap on your walking boots and tread along a variety of wonderful walking trails or accept the challenge of climbing to the summit of East Mount Barren.
+The Fitzgerald River National Park is listed as a UNESCO (United Nations Educational, Scientific and Cultural Organisation) Biosphere Reserve.
+You can experience the stunning vistas by taking winding scenic drives on sealed and unsealed roads, strap on your walking boots and tread along a variety of wonderful walking trails or accept the challenge of climbing to the summit of East Mount Barren.

 Region: South West